jmgirard/cps2025/README.md

 article, "Computational and Pedagogical Tools for Open Science: Commentary on Van Til et al. (2025)" submitted to *Clinical Psychological Science*.
 It is primarily intended to showcase the use of [apaquarto](https://wjschne.github.io/apaquarto/) to write papers.
-The section above contains the following files:
+The Code section above contains the following files:
 ### Input Files
 - `manuscript.qmd` Quarto instructions for how to build the paper, written by me